MarvinLavechin/daem/examples/transfer/semi_supervised/README.md

 # Domain adaptation using unsupervised CycleGAN

 Be sure that you prepared the data (See [data preparation](../README.md)) before running the following commands.
+And make sure that you read the [overview](../overview.md) of pipeline.

 In this scenario we want to learn a transfer function from the mouse raw stack to the drosophila raw stack.